Code-Institute-Submissions/Pyleks-milestone4/README.md

 ### Additional Design Decisions.
 All pictures and backgrounds have been created specially for this site.
-As well all the product images have been created from scratch.
-So no content here was downloaded from anywhere.
+As well all the product images have been created from scratch, So no content was downloaded.

 The following things was required to make it possible:
 - Manually crafted characters.